• Skip to primary navigation

 The type of flour specific for each recipe will be stated as either cake flour, all purpose flour, bread flour, rye flour, or whole wheat flour.
 Additional details on why a recipe calls for more than one flour will be stated in the "ingredients and/or tips" section of the post.

-Each flour has a unique protein level, or if you're baking in France an ash percentage that changes the structure of your baked goods.
+Each flour has a unique protein content level, or if you're baking in France an ash percentage that changes the structure of your baked goods.
 If the flour in a recipe is substituted for a different type of flour, the results will different from the way the recipe was written and tested.

 Flour measurements used in my recipes are based on the following.